Swift-peak-hosting-dev/Bryan-Snaily-CAD-Integration-NO-LONGER-UPDATEDed/README.md

 ## Important Information

-Please note that we insist on not providing support for custom scripts, especially in cases of errors or issues related to the placement of exports in custom scripts.
-Our assistance is limited to open-source scripts or those included in the default QuickBlox (QB) setup.
+Please note that we can only provide support for custom scripts if they are open source.
+We do not offer assistance for custom scripts, particularly in cases of errors or issues related to the placement of exports in such scripts.
+Our support is limited to open-source scripts or those included in the default QuickBlox (QB) setup.

-### Custom Scripts
+### Limitations on Custom Scripts Support

-If you encounter problems with a custom script and need help, we recommend reaching out to the script's owner directly.
-Unfortunately, we cannot assist in resolving issues specific to custom scripts, including debugging or advising on export placement.
+We insist on not offering support for custom scripts that are not open source.
+If you encounter any problems with custom scripts, especially those related to errors or export placement, we recommend using open-source alternatives or referring to the default QuickBlox (QB) setup for assistance.

 ### Contacting the Owner

-If you wish to use a custom script and encounter difficulties accessing the file or facing other issues, the best course of action is to contact the owner of the script for guidance and support.
+If you need support for a custom script that is open source, feel free to contact the script's owner for guidance and assistance.

 Thank you for your understanding.